+This means that foods that contain more fructose than glucose may be causing you issues.
 Food that have more fructose than glucose include apples, mango, watermelon, many fruit juices, honey and asparagus.

 Lactose intolerance is due to not having enough of the enzyme LACTASE which breaks down lactose.

-Probably the easiest FODMAP to avoid as so many lactose free products are available such as lactose free milk, lactose free yoghurt, lactose free cream cheese, lactose free custard, lactose free ice cream and in fact most cheeses we eat contain very little lactose such as cheddar, feta tasty, parmesan and supper cheeses such as camembert.
+Probably the easiest FODMAP to avoid as so many lactose free products are available such as lactose free milk, lactose free yoghurt, lactose free cream cheese, lactose free custard, lactose free ice cream and in fact most cheeses we eat contain very little lactose such as cheddar, feta tasty, parmesan and even soft cheeses such as camembert.